 From China, gunpowder and its use spread to Europe, especially during the reign of the Mongol Expansion between 1200 and 1300AD.
 The most interesting thing about this, however, is the fact that the Chinese would then use the discovery for firecrackers.
 The Europeans, on the other hand, used gunpowder for cannons as well as guns.
 Gunpowder also dominated China in the mid-1800s.

 The compass was invented in 1100AD, and its invention is one of the biggest inventions made by Ancient Chinese.
 The compass, a navigational instrument that shows/ points to directions, was invented between the 2nd Century BC and the 1st Century AD.

 The compass was used first in Feng Shui in Ancient Chinese, where it was used to guide in creating the perfect layout for buildings.
-And by 1000AD, the navigational compasses were used in the Chinese ships for navigation.
+And by 1000AD, navigational compasses were used in Chinese ships for navigation.
 It’s believed that the compass was introduced to the west by Arab traders who might have learned about the compass from China.

 Major Contributions of Chinese Civilization

 So, which are the other main contributions of Chinese civilization?

 Robert Temple’s account of the highly-regarded history of Chinese inventions named The Genius of China notes that China had its first suspension bridge during the reign of the Han Dynasty.
 The suspension bridge or the flat roadway that is suspended from cables is believed to have evolved from the simple rope bridges made to span the length of small gorges.
 By 90AD, however, Han Dynasty’s engineers built more sophisticated structures from durable wooden planks.